voschezang/coding-handbook/collaboration/emotions.md

 Emotions are dynamic.
 They are experienced, rather than fixed.
 They revolve around quality (liking).

 1. Experience ranges from pleasant to unpleasant.
+They can be useful.
 2. The primary emotions are happiness (joy), sadness, anger and fear.
-They indicate quality, or the loss of it.
+They indicate *quality*, or the loss of it.
 3. Physiological emotions relate to physical needs such as hunger or thirst.
 E.g. fatigue or lust.
 4. Other types of emotions relate to social or intellectual needs.
 E.g. curiousity or sympathy.